gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ~~~~~~~~~~~
 {: #sctp-encryption-chunk-init-parameter title="New INIT Parameter"}

 Note that the parameter format requires the receiver to ignore the
 parameter and continue processing if the parameter is not understood.
 This is accomplished (as described in {{RFC9260}}, Section 3.2.1.)
 by the use of the upper bits of the parameter type.

 ## Encrypted Association (CRYPT)

-   This parameter is used to carry a random number of an arbitrary
+This parameter is used to carry the list of proposed Ecnryption Engines
-   length.
+and the chosen Encryption Engine during INIT/INIT-ACK handshake.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3